saskjavascript/Backbone---Bootstrap---Form-Validation/README.md

 4) Add rel="tooltip" and title attributes to the form nodes you will be tracking for validation, these are used by the FormValidator to drive messaging in the tooltips.

+*Note:* You will need to adhere to the Twitter Bootstrap Markup patterns, this code is shortened for the sake of brevity.

 ```html
   <input type="text" class="input" id="name" rel="tooltip" title="Your name cannot be Bob." placeholder="anything but Bob will work">
   <input type="number" class="input-small" id="age" rel="tooltip" title="Age must be between 1 and 100." min="0" max="100" step="1" placeholder="> 0 < 100">